 Everyone wants more traffic to their website.
-But are you actually doing everything you can to optimize your content and rank higher in search engines like Google?
+But are you doing everything you can to optimize your content and rank higher in search engines like Google?
 If not, you’re likely missing out on valuable opportunities to connect with new readers and customers.

 Don’t worry, we’ve got you covered.
 We put together the definitive SEO checklist to make sure you’ve dotted your i’s and crossed your t’s.
 Some of these techniques are quick wins that will boost your visibility right away.
 Others are longer-term strategies that build authority and trust over time.
 Run through this list and see how your site stacks up.